 In large quantities, dairy products, such as milk, cheese, yogurt, and ice cream, can cause many people to become constipated.
 It could be due to the dairy itself or a combination of things.
 However, the lactose in dairy can cause increased gas and bloating that can make a person feel even worse if things aren't moving through properly.

 One study of Iranian children, ages 1 to 13, found that dairy products could be the cause of their constipation.
 Almost all the children (80%) who eliminated cow's milk and milk products from their diet had more regular bowel movements.

-All those burgers and fries are high in fat, and low in fiber.
-This contributes to constipation.
+All those burgers and fries are low-fiber and high in fat.
+Fried foods contribute to constipation.
 Not to mention fast foods often don't have much nutritional value on top of it.